Skip to content

 • Key traits: very thick, strongly rugose blades with “carved” surface; compact, heavy-leafed habit

-• Role in “Dragons”: texture driver in hybrids such as ‘Dragon Moon’ (Documented)
+• Role in “Dragons”: contributes the heavy, stone-like texture seen in hybrids such as ‘Dragon Moon’.

 Leaf of Alocasia melo with thick, rugged texture and greyish-green tone.